ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 _**Note**: running the server here is totally optional, since you might have already started it with the `--node` flag with CLI client or `npm start` with Webpack client._

 ## Web UI
 If everything goes well, your application should now run locally on port `4000`.
-Open your browser and go at the URL [http://localhost:4000](http://localhost:4000).
+Open your browser and go to [http://localhost:4000](http://localhost:4000).

 ## Configuration
 ### Server